TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.3-cluster-utilization/_index.md

 - If your operations team has a standard that utilization should not exceed a certain threshold, you can add that threshold value into the line chart.
 The threshold line will help less technical teams as they can see how the real value compares with the threshold.
 - See the Points to Note section of Cluster Contention dashboard as this dashboard is designed to complement it.
 - Consider adding a 3rd distribution chart.
 Show the balloon counter in this 3rd chart, as it complements the consumed counter.
 As long as there is no ballooning, a very high consumed value is in fact better than a lower value.
-- The Workload metric can exceed 100% because it’s demand / usable capacity * 100.
+- The Workload metric can exceed 100% because it's demand / usable capacity * 100.
 So this could happen if you have 4 hosts in a cluster with each host running at 100% demand and admission control is set to 50%.